 - 4. Set up your flat surface onto one of your props (wooden block/thick book/other) as shown in figure 9. - 5.
 Measure the length of adjacent, opposite and angle of slope and fill it into your table. - 6.
-Put a teaspoon full of your liquid on the start line. - 7.
-Time how long it takes for your liquid to reach the finish line and record it in your table. - 8.
+Put a pipette full of your liquid on the start line. - 7.
+Time how long it takes for your liquid to reach the finish line, using the stopwatch, and record it in your table. - 8.
 Clean off your flat surface. - 9.
-Repeat steps 5 to 8 three more times, adding one more prop each time to change the angle.
+Repeat steps 5 to 8 three more times, adding one more prop each time.

-Length of adjacent Length of opposite (cm) (cm) Angle of slope (°) Time taken to reach finish line (s)
+Length of adjacent (cm) Length of opposite (cm) Angle of slope (°) Time taken to reach finish line (s)